Skip to main content

 The oxycodone withdrawal symptoms timeline can vary depending on how long you’ve been using the drug, your dosage, and your overall health.
 Generally, oxycodone withdrawal symptoms begin six to 12 hours after your last dose.
 The peak of withdrawal typically occurs within 48 to 72 hours, with symptoms like nausea, sweating, and insomnia becoming more intense.

 After the peak, oxycodone withdrawal symptoms gradually subside over the next week, but you may experience lingering effects for weeks or even months.
-If you’re seeing signs of oxycodone withdrawal, Freeman Recovery Center provides detoxification programs, medication-assisted treatment for oxycodone, and oxycodone abuse counseling.
+If you’re seeing signs of oxycodone withdrawal, Freeman Recovery Center provides detox programs and medication-assisted treatment for oxycodone.

 It’s time to reclaim your life